Sugar Rush

 River Street Sweets ● Savannah's Candy Kitchen is another place that kids will love!
 Specialty items include sweet, buttery World Famous Pralines®, handmade chocolate Loggerheads (known every else as turtles), homemade ice cream and gelato, and much more.
 Us?
 We’ll have some of that unforgettable crunchy, hand-stretched Peanut Brittle—yum!

 If candy’s more your style, then look no further than the back of the Mast General Store, where nostalgia will roll over you in waves.
 Classic candy brands from your childhood surround you while more than a dozen massive wooden barrels offer goodies for every penchant – sweet, chewy, tangy, sour…you name it.
 The Aussie Style Strawberry Licorice is absolutely amazing, but if you haven’t had Squirrel Nut Zippers (think caramel and vanilla in a peanut-butter type taffy) or Chocolate Ice Cubes (yes, they do melt in your mouth) in a while, you might want to try them first.
-For a real quirky treat, try a Hammond’s Pigs ‘N Taters Milk Chocolate Candy Bar.
+For a really quirky treat, try a Hammond’s Pigs ‘N Taters Milk Chocolate Candy Bar.
 It’s filled with bacon and potato chips!
 Seriously.

 Have a hankering for something fresh from the oven?
-Strossner's Bakery, Café & Deli's pastry cases contain the likes of cakes, pies, tarts, cookies, cupcakes, pastries, bread, chocolates, brownies and more.
+Strossner's Bakery, Café & Deli's pastry cases contain the likes of cakes, pies, tarts, cookies, cupcakes, pastries, bread, chocolates, brownies, and more.
 (How is that even possible?!)
 So if you go, you really must buy something.
 Preferably with buttercream icing—we recommend the Purple People Eaters.